nilmtk/nilm_metadata/docs/source/dataset_metadata.rst

              required.
 If there are multiple site meters in *series* then set `submeter_of` in all but one of the site meters and, for the appliance meters, set `submeter_of` to 0.
+:utility_meter: (boolean) required and set to True if this is meter
+                was installed by the utility company.
+Otherwise not required.
 :timeframe: (`TimeFrame`_ object)
 :name: (string) (optional) e.g. 'first floor total'.